-Have you made empathetic marketing part of your strategy in 2017?
+Have you made empathetic marketing part of your strategy?

 If not, you should.
 Let me explain.